unik-name/docs.unikname.network/docs/wallet.md

 ---
 home: false
-title: Wallets for UNS tokens and UNIK tokens
+title: Wallets for UNIK tokens and UNIKNAME tokens
 ---

 # Wallets

 ## Basic Wallets

-Both UNS and UNIK tokens are manageable with a command line interface (CLI).
+Both UNIK and UNIKNAME tokens are manageable with a command line interface (CLI).
 But this is not really user-friendly.

-ArkEcosystem comes with a lot of out-of-the-box tools for bridgechains like UNS.
-Among those tools, we have the awesome [Desktop Wallet](https://ark.io/wallet) which is fully compatible with uns.network.
-From a single wallet application, you can manage your ARK **AND** UNS tokens easily.
+ArkEcosystem comes with a lot of out-of-the-box tools for bridgechains like UNIK.
+Among those tools, we have the awesome [Desktop Wallet](https://ark.io/wallet) which is fully compatible with unikname.network.
+From a single wallet application, you can manage your ARK **AND** UNIK tokens easily.
 By default, the app connects to Ark.io mainnet.
 But with a simple configuration, you can connect it to <brand name="uns"/> too.
 Let's do it !

-### How to setup the default ARK Desktop Wallet to work with UNS tokens
+### How to setup the default ARK Desktop Wallet to work with UNIK tokens

 > :warning: *this tutorial has been written for the Ark desktop wallet verion `2.7`.
 It **may** work with newer versions.*

 First of all, download and install the app for your platform : https://ark.io/wallet  *(works with Windows, macOS and Linux)*

-You must setup the wallet for ARK tokens first, then you will be able to setup the wallet to work with the UNS tokens.
+You must setup the wallet for ARK tokens first, then you will be able to setup the wallet to work with the UNIK tokens.

 So, follow Ark [instructions](https://docs.ark.io/tutorials/usage-guides/how-to-use-ark-desktop-wallet.html) on how to setup and use the application.

 From now, you should have a perfectly configured desktop application to manage your ARK tokens.
-To manage UNS tokens it's simple and it requires only two additional steps:
+To manage UNIK tokens it's simple and it requires only two additional steps:
 - setup a new network configuration
 - create a new dedicated profile.

 #### step 1.
-Setup the uns.network configuration
+Setup the unikname.network configuration

 Go to `manage network` section (bottom-left of navigation bar).
 ![manage-network](/images/manage-network.png)